vipra-uwf/vipra-1.0/Documentation/DeveloperFiles/Modules/Goals.md

 ### isSimulationGoalMet() const -> bool

-Returns true if the simulation should exit.
+Returns true if the simulation should exit. (ex. because all pedestrians reached the exit, etc.)